EarthenSky/pomme-synth/devlog/week1.md

 - TODO: when writing simd support, write a macro to make it so that the math is very clear, then do an hn post about it.
 - analyze https://github.com/askeksa/Cinter to see if I'm missing anything or not
 - I think druid gui is more in line with what this synth is trying to accomplish (& for the daw later)
+- baseplug-examples might be a good backend to support later, too

 ### teach-notes:
 - rust workspaces are interesting, and useful for large projects that are composed of multiple parts.
 However, for smaller projects they may make things more difficult.